tig/mcec/documentation.md

 * `Baud Rate` - Sets the speed of the serial port.
 * `Data Bits`, `Parity`, `Stop Bits`, and `Handshake`: Set the serial port configuration.

-## The Activity Monitor Tab
+### The Activity Monitor Tab

-MCE Controller's `User Activity Monitor` sends a command to the home automation system when a user is using the PC.
+**MCE Controller**'s `User Activity Monitor` sends a command to the home automation system when a user is using the PC.
 It knows the user is using the PC monitoring keyboard and mouse movement.
 If the mouse is moving or keys are being pressed, the PC is in use.
 This is useful for adding additional context to a room occupancy sensor in a home automation system.

 [![Activity Monitor](settings_serialserver.png "Activity Monitor")]